jaycoh/Multiton/README.md

 - Daniel Cohen with ID 3

 After each student was created I immediately set their name.
 I then output the students' names and IDs in the order they were created.

+The results:
+- Students Jamie and Felipe printed their names and IDs as expected
+- Students Rehan and Daniel both printed the name Daniel

+The fact that Rehan and Daniel both had the same name after student Daniel was created is as expected.
+Daniel was created after Rehan but with the same ID, so the call to getStudent returned the instance Rehan.

+### Notes

+In my project, any number of students could have been created, as long as each estudent had a unique ID.
+However, I could easily have adjusted the getStudent function to only return a student if the ID was within a certain range (returning null otherwise), thus limiting the number of students that could be instantiated.